Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 One might further conjecture that all ``reasonable'' and mostly continuous projections would produce similar results, as long as users are given interactive visual feedback of the projection.
 This is indeed true for tasks requiring discrete point-on-surface selection, where users can freely re-position the drawing tool until its interactively visible projection corresponds to user-intent.
 Real-time curve drawing, however, is very sensitive to the projection technique, where any mismatch between user intention and algorithmic projection, is continuously inked into the projected curve (Figure~\ref{fig:teaser}d).

-{\it 2D Strokes Projected onto 3D Objects:} The standard user-intended mapping of a 2D on-screen stroke is a raycast projection through the given monocular viewpoint, onto the visible surface of 3D objects.
-Raycasting is WYSIWYG (What You See Is What You Get) in that the 3D curve visually matches the 2D stroke from said viewpoint (see Figure~\ref{fig:2DProblems}a).
-Ongoing research on mapping 2D strokes to 3D objects assumes this fundamental {\it view-centric} projection, focusing instead on specific problems such as creating spatially coherent curves around ridge/valley features (where small 2D error can cause large 3D depth error upon projection, Figure~\ref{fig:2DProblems}b); or drawing complex curves with large scale variation (where multiple viewpoint changes are needed while drawing, Figure~\ref{fig:2DProblems}c).
+\paragraph{2D Strokes Projected onto 3D Objects} The standard user-intended mapping of a 2D on-screen stroke is a raycast projection through the given monocular viewpoint.
+Raycasting is WYSIWYG (What You See Is What You Get): the 3D curve visually matches the 2D stroke from said viewpoint (Figure~\ref{fig:2DProblems}a).
+Ongoing research on mapping 2D strokes to 3D objects assumes this fundamental \emph{view-centric} projection, focusing instead on specific problems such as creating curves around ridge/valley features (where small 2D error can cause large 3D depth error, Figure~\ref{fig:2DProblems}b); or drawing complex curves with large scale variation (where multiple viewpoint changes are needed while drawing, Figure~\ref{fig:2DProblems}c).
 These problems are mitigated by the direct 3D input and viewing flexibility of AR/VR, assuming the mid-air stroke to 3D object projection matches user intent.